Source Level Debugging with LLVM

 And has the following operands:

-• The first operand is the Variable field of the original debug intrinsic.
+• The first operand is the Variable field of the original debug record.

-• The second operand is the Expression field of the original debug intrinsic.
+• The second operand is the Expression field of the original debug record.

 • Any number of operands, from the 3rd onwards, record a sequence of variable location operands, which may take any of the same values as the first operand of the DBG_VALUE instruction above.
 These variable location operands are inserted into the final DWARF Expression in positions indicated by the DW_OP_LLVM_arg operator in the DIExpression.